samvera/hyrax/README.md

 Turbolinks does not mix well with Blacklight.

 ### Install Fits.sh
-1. Go to http://code.google.com/p/fits/downloads/list and download a copy of fits & unpack it somewhere on your Machine.
+1. Go to http://code.google.com/p/fits/downloads/list and download a copy of fits & unpack it somewhere on your machine.
+You can also install fits on OSX with homebrew `brew install fits` (you may also have to create a symlink from `fits.sh -> fits` in the next step).
 1. Give your system access to fits
     1. By adding the path to fits.sh to your excutable PATH. (ex. in your .bashrc)
         * OR